 The Milanese tend to be proudly traditional when it comes to food, prizing Lombardian specialties such as risotto alla Milanese, made with saffron, and cotoletta alla Milanese, a flattened and breaded veal chop often served with a garnish of arugula and cherry tomatoes.
 But they’ve recently become more gastronomically adventurous.

-The historic Pasticceria Marchesi opened its newest of three locations on the mezzanine level of Milan’s iconic Galleria, above the Prada store, with splendid views of the historic arcade from its arched windows.
+The historic Pasticceria Marchesi opened its newest of three Milan locations on the mezzanine level of the iconic Galleria, above the Prada store, with splendid views of the historic arcade from its arched windows.
 It’s a stylish spot to refresh yourself in between shopping excursions.